-You should also use the tools that are provided by each social media ecosystem.
+You should also use the tools provided by each social media ecosystem.
 This means using hashtags and tagging people in posts.
 This means checking trending topics and posting as part of them.
 This means creating reaction posts to other people’s posts (if that’s your sort of thing).
-This means joining live chats, and groups (and even starting your own).
-Doing all of these things will get you a wider audience than just your followers, and getting your message out to more people gives you more potential for getting followers.
+This means joining live chats and groups (and even starting your own).
+Doing all these things will get you a wider audience than just your followers, and getting your message out to more people gives you more potential for getting followers.

 5. Add value

 Reposting is the currency of social media.
 People want it and will work for it.
-Having your posts shared gets your message in front of more people, and gives you access to a larger audience (some of whom may follow you after seeing your posts).
+Having your posts shared gets your message in front of more people and gives you access to a larger audience (some of whom may follow you after seeing your posts).

 - A good joke